-And that’s exactly why we decided to explore some of the most popular diets in the diet history to aid you in understanding what they have to offer as well as which one is better for you.
+And that’s precisely why we decided to explore some of the most popular diets in the diet history to aid you in understanding what they have to offer as well as which one is better for you.

 The Difference Between The Paleo And The Mediterranean Diet

-As for the Mediterranean diet, it traces its roots to much more recent history as it is based on the eating habits of people living in the Mediterranean region.
+As for the Mediterranean diet, it traces its roots to a much more recent history as it is based on the eating habits of people living in the Mediterranean region.